⇒ With great power comes great responsibility…

 «Stay zen», means keep calm.
 Zen Buddhism has always been appreciated by hackers.
 This is a fundamental virtue of good programmer, especially in the debugging phase …

-[Unix] program that ended but whose father has not been informed of its death.
-Its data are somewhat available, so it is still a bit alive … A program whose father was destroyed in turn is an orphan.
+Program that ended but whose father, informed of its death, does nothing (in keeping with the quilt analogy, he is not concerned with the funeral and the administrative procedures).
+It does not exist anymore but is not deleted from the processus listr, so it is still a bit alive … A program whose father was destroyed in turn is an orphan.